waldirborbajr/gitrelease/README.md

 ## Installation

+### Pre-Built Binary

+Each release comes with pre-built binaries of several platforms.
+Grab it from [Github Releases](https://github.com/waldirborbajr/gitrelease/releases).

+### From source

+Make sure you have Rust installed, then:

 To build and install this, you'll need Rust and Cargo installed on your system.
 If you haven't already, you can install Rust by following the instructions on the official [Rust website](https://www.rust-lang.org/tools/install).

 Once Rust is installed, you can proceed with the following steps: